LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 ..
 [Martin2017] Clean Architecture: ...; Robert C. Martin, Addison-Wesley, 2017

 LectureDoc comes with a set of predefined (CSS) classes that can be used to format the slides.
-Some of these classes have explicit support by LectureDoc and will be rendered differently in the different situations (e.g., continuous view vs. slide view will render stacked layouts or supplemental information differently).
+Some of these classes have explicit support by LectureDoc and will be rendered differently in the different situations (e.g., document view vs. slide view will render stacked layouts or supplemental information differently).

 obsolete